readthedocs/readthedocs.org/docs/guides/build-using-too-many-resources.rst

 Reduce formats you're building
 ------------------------------

-You can change the formats of docs that you're building with our :doc:`/config-file/index` (search for the `formats` option).
+You can change the formats of docs that you're building with our :doc:`/config-file/index`, see :ref:`config-file/v2:formats`.

 In particular, the ``htmlzip`` takes up a decent amount of memory and time, so disabling that format might solve your problem.